raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
 Unlock your device: Most phones will ask for permission to allow file transfers.
-Choose File transfer or Media transfer (sometimes shown as MTP).
+Choose `File transfer` or `Media transfer` (sometimes shown as MTP).
 --- /task ---

 --- task ---
 On your computer: Open the file browser (e.g., File Explorer, Finder).
-Look for your device listed as an external drive.
+Look for your device listed as an external drive in the list on the right.
 --- /task ---

 --- task ---
-Browse for your images: On most phones, navigate to the DCIM or Pictures folder.
+Browse for your images: On most phones, navigate to the `DCIM` or `Pictures` folder.
 --- /task ---

 --- task ---
 Copy the photos: Select the images you want.
 Copy them (right-click > Copy or Ctrl+C/Cmd+C).
-Paste them into a folder on your computer where you can find them easily (e.g., Desktop or Downloads).
+Paste them into a folder on your computer where you can find them easily (e.g., Desktop, Documents or Downloads).
 --- /task ---

 --- /collapse ---